 The 42 Traverse follows old logging road for much of it's duration through what was previously known as the State Forest 42 some of the most remote land in New Zealand.

-Although the 46 kilometer long primarily vehicle trail with an overall descent of 520 meters sounds easy it is usually rather rutted making it enjoyable for even experienced riders that prefer something else, however it is not technical and would be achievable by most intermediate riders.
+Although the 46 km long trail - suitable for quad bikes and with an overall descent of 520 meters - may sound easy it is usually rather rutted.
+However it is not technical and would be achievable by most intermediate riders.
 You can expect to be riding between 4 and 6 hours.
 The track can get very muddy (sticky gear muddy) and also has a few river crossings.
 It would pay not to ride the 42 Traverse at the end of winter after some rains where snow melt and heavy rain might make the rivers impassable - and a long uphill grind back to the road start!!

 The views of the volcanic plateau are phenomenal including Mountains Ngarahoe (Mount Doom in the Lord of the Rings movies), Ruapehu and Tongariro (which gives it's name to the National Park itself).
 But we think probably the best part of the whole ride is the cold pint at the end of the trail at the experiential Owhango Pub.